bzoulko/module6_challenge/README.md

   weather, but also gets the next 5 days forecast along with saving the city as a quick click button for future re-loads (AKA: History City List).

+* Errors will display when issues arise from calling the above api.
+But, 99.9 percent of issues seem to be spelling.
+After an error message is alerted, the history list will remove the city in question.
+Ergo, I would double check you're spelling and re-search for the city again.

 * One nice touch was creating a function to reformat the City entered into "Title Case", giving it just that right touch of professionalism.